 Being in Russia now

 The texture of life for the people I tend to work with in Russia has changed sharply in recent years.
-There is a pervasive sense of constraint on what can be said and to whom, a watchfulness that becomes a habit, and for many an undertow of grief about a country and a future that look different than they expected.
-Educated professionals in particular describe a kind of internal exile, living in a place while feeling increasingly out of step with its direction, and having very few people with whom they can be honest about it.
+There is a heavy sense of limits on what can be said and to whom.
+A watchfulness that becomes a habit.
+For many, an undertow of grief about a country and a future that look different than they expected.
+Educated professionals often describe a kind of internal exile.
+They live in a place while feeling more and more out of step with its direction.
+They have very few people they can be honest with about it.

 For those who have left, the disorientation takes another form.
 The relocation was often abrupt, the destination chosen for visas and logistics rather than desire, and the result is a life suspended between a home that no longer feels like home and a new place that does not yet.
 That in-between state has its own specific weight.